Xibrin/eventful-group-8/README.md

 The api keys should be stored as environmental variables in the project configurations with the names "YELP_API_KEY", "MAPQUEST_API_KEY", and "TICKETMASTER_API_KEY."

-Once these steps are completed you can proceed with the following instructions:

-`cd` into the root directory, `eventPlanner`

-If not already activated, activate your virtual environment using `source <environment_name>/bin/activate`

-From the root directory, `eventPlanner`, run

-`cd frontend`

-to move into the `frontend` directory and run

-`npm run build`

-to generate the build files necessary for the front end to run.
-If for some reason, the build fails ro compile, run

-`npm install`

-to install all the required dependencies.

-If you receive an error that states a build cannot be compiled due to

-`./node_modules/basscss/css/basscss.min.css`

-run the following command

-`npm install basscss@8.0.2`

-Once you have the required packages installed, run the command

-`npm start`

-in order to run the application on a local host in your browser

-Next, run

-`cd ..` to return to the root directory, eventPlanner

 Finally, run the following commands:

 `python manage.py makemigrations` (Commit the latest changes made to the databases)